golemfoundation/wildland-client/Documentation/manpages/wl-user.rst

 Create a new user manifest and save it.

-Unless ``--key`` is provided, the command will generate a new Signify key pair.
+Unless ``--key`` is provided, the command will generate a new key pair.

 .. option:: --key <fingerprint>